projectdanube/xdi-js/README.md

 <a href="http://projectdanube.org/" target="_blank"><img src="http://projectdanube.github.com/xdi-js/images/projectdanube_logo.png" align="right"></a>
 <img src="http://projectdanube.github.com/xdi-js/images/logo64.png"><br>

-[xdi.js](http://github.com/projectdanube/xdi-js) is an XDI client library for JavaScript, intended to be used by browser-based applications to communicate with XDI servers.
+[xdi.js](http://github.com/projectdanube/xdi-js) is an XDI client library for JavaScript, intended to be used by browser-based applications or NodeJS modules to communicate with XDI servers.

 xdi.js can be imported as a NodeJS module, AMD / RequireJS module, or included directly into a web page via &lt;script&gt; tag.